magiblot/tvision/README.md

 ### Windows (MSVC)

 The build process with MSVC is slightly more complex, as there are more options to choose from.
-I highly recommend you to create different build directories for different target arquitectures.
+Note that you will need different build directories for different target architectures.
 For instance, to generate optimized binaries:

 ```sh
 cmake . -B ./build && # Add '-A x64' (64-bit) or '-A Win32' (32-bit) to override the default platform.